benfulcher/hctsa_phenotypingWorm/README.md

 * `wormAnalysis` contains the main steps for processing and analysis
 * `worm_TopFeatures` allows more in-depth plotting for individual features
-* `doFilter` contains a script for filtering different sets of features and normalizing
 * `paperMainTextFigures` reproduces the figures in the main text of the implementation paper
+* `doFilter` is a function for filtering different sets of features and normalizing